xt99/jQuery-Validation-Engine/README.md

 Summary
 ---

-jQuery validation engine is a javascript plugin aiming the validation of form fields on the browser.
+jQuery validation engine is a Javascript plugin aiming the validation of form fields in the browser (IE 6-8, Chrome, Firefox, Safari, Opera 10).
-The plugin provides some visually appealing prompts that grab user attention on the subject matter.
+The plugin provides visual appealing prompts that grab user attention on the subject matter.

-Validations range from email, phone, url to the more complex calls such as ajax processing.
+Validations range from email, phone, url to more complex calls such as ajax processing.
-Bundled in several locales, the error prompts can be easily translated in your favorite language.
+Bundled in several locales, the error prompts can be translated in the locale of your choice.

 ![Screenshot](https://github.com/orefalo/jQuery-Validation-Engine/raw/master/css/screenshot.png)

 **Important**: v2 is a significant rewrite of the original 1.7 branch.
 Please read the documentation as the API has changed!

 Installation
 ---